 After we returned to Australia, I completed high school in 2002 and went on to graduate a Mechatronic Engineer from Adelaide University four years later.
 Wasting no time, I snapped up a job with a defence manufacturing company where I worked for six years as a mechanical engineer.

 Looking for a new challenge and a change of scenery, I approached Daniel for an opportunity to head west!
 After promising to teach him the fine art of fishing, he offered me a place on his team – which I gladly accepted!

-When I’m not working, I spend most of my time planning fishing trips and tinkering with gadgets and toys – boats, motorcycles, and computers to name just a few.
+When I’m not working, I spend most of my time with my wife and three little kids and tinkering with gadgets and toys (ie. fixing them when the kids break them!).
 I also love the outdoors and staying active and I will rarely turn down a game of basketball, tennis or golf.
 I enjoy soaking up new experiences and I can often be heard asking my wife “What’s one more hobby?” or “How hard could it be?”